Did you know that according to latest statistics, more than 150 (!!) PMS symptoms can strike the week before your

 I was delighted to discover, in the weeks of research I’ve put into this, that just a few dietary and lifestyle changes can go a long way in reducing PMS symptoms – Without any medication.

-I can’t promise that all of these remedies will work for everyone but combining a few of them is almost guaranteed to make a noticeable change.
+I can’t promise that these remedies will work for everyone but combining a few of them is almost guaranteed to make a noticeable change.

 PMS Busting Nutrition

 1. Don’t eat fats like Vegetable oil, peanut oil, canola oil, soybean oil, margarine, shortening or other chemically altered fats.
 Instead, Choose healthy fats like coconut oil, real butter, olive oil (don’t heat!) and animal fats (tallow, lard) from healthy sources, and eat lots of high Omega-3 fish.
 (Source)

 2. Coconut Oil is a surprising natural remedy for PMS.
 It provides the necessary building blocks for hormone production and it has dozens of other benefits, such as weight loss, inflammation reduction and even antimicrobial and antibacterial properties.

 You can start with 1/8 cup of coconut oil a day.
 Add it to your coffee or tea, it tastes great.
 This is a high quality raw coconut oil.

 3. Try to avoid inflammatory foods, such as dairy, meat and grains – As much as you can.
 I have two close friends who solved their hormonal imbalance with a grain-and-dairy-free diet.